What Is a License Agreement?

 Related Topics and Tags:

-A License Agreement is a legal contract signed between a licensor and a licensee in which the licensor is legally bound to grant the licensee the right to produce and sell goods or provide services under the brand name or trademark the licensor owns.
+Under this agreement, the licensor is legally bound to grant the licensee the right to produce and sell goods or provide services under the brand name or trademark the licensor owns.